AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-magento.md

 1. Click **Save Config**.

-You can also activate Varnish from the command line--instead of logging in to the Admin—using the Magento command-line interface tool:
+You can also activate Varnish from the command line--instead of logging in to the Admin—using the C command-line interface tool:

 ```bash
 bin/magento config:set --scope=default --scope-code=0 system/full_page_cache/caching_application 2